-In the concert world there is a perception that a good sound system gives a uniform sound dispersion pattern; giving the same experience to every ticket holder; every seat the same.
+In the concert world there is a perception that a good sound system should give a uniform sound dispersion pattern; giving the same experience to every ticket holder; every seat the same.

 In the sanctuary, the same perceptions do not hold true.
 Firstly, the service isn’t a performance, it’s an individual taking part in a corporate activity, but having an individual experience with God.
 Secondly, we are aware of the variations and rather than spending vast amounts of money trying to fix them, we would encourage you to choose where you sit accordingly.

-Loudness: the volume is greatest in the middle of the church and quieter on the front row and at the back under the balcony.
+Loudness: the volume is greatest in the middle of the church and quieter on the front two rows and at the back under the balcony.